-The Lead Instructor for the course is Tim Rousseau.
-For each project, Tim is joined by a co-teacher who specializes in the relevant skills.
+The Lead Instructor for 2024-25 is Aled Lewis.
+For each project, Aled is joined by a co-teacher who specializes in the relevant skills.
 The following list is subject to change.
 Most of the instructors have websites which you can visit for more extensive views of their work.

 In the admissions process we look for people who are exceptionally self-motivated, get along well with others in a shared work environment, and have demonstrated woodworking and joinery experience upon which to build.